 Fuze is a web-conferencing and real-time collaboration tool that can be accessed using the Fuze app for your computer, tablet, or smartphone.
-With Fuze a person (the Host) can create a virtual meeting space for others (Attendees) to collaborate with one another from anywhere in the world.
-Features like Content Sharing, Desktop/Screen Sharing, HD Video Conferencing, among others, make Fuze meeting a great tool to use for classroom activity as well as administrative purposes.
+With Fuze a Host can create a virtual meeting space for others to collaborate with one another from anywhere in the world.
+Features like Content Sharing, Desktop/Screen Sharing, HD Video, make Fuze meeting a great tool to use for classroom activity as well as administrative purposes.

 Fuze provides powerful features to display and share the following with others: